Sign up for our FREE 8-week course to get on the property ladder.

 Bank First offers a shared equity agreement combined with a Bank First home loan.
 This agreement allows a home buyer's family member to contribute some of the property purchase price.
 This reduces the borrowing amount for the buyer.
 In exchange, the contributor receives a percentage of the equity when the property is sold (or the agreement term ends).

-Are there any alternatives to an SEA?
+Are there any alternatives to a shared equity scheme?

 - Find a low deposit home loan.
 You can get a mortgage with just 5% of the price of the property.
 The main drawback of a low deposit mortgage is that you have to pay lenders mortgage insurance.